geethaRam/machinelearning/README.md

  * What to do when the word in the input is not in the corpus of text - you modify that word to <UNKN> unknown
  * Then apply the RNN model that takes input from the previous layer predictions for each word in the sequence
  * Use softmax as the activation function since we are determining the probability of a given word in the input matches in the training word vector.
+ * In Sequence generation - you have an encoder to process the input and decoder to produce the output
+ * Sample use cases: Machine translation, Question/Answering systems, Chatbots.

  ## Challenges in RNN
  * Lets see an example sequence: